ADHD doesn't only affect children. Adults can have this condition, too.

 - Stay at a healthy weight.
 That's important because evidence suggests that people with ADHD are more likely to become obese.

 - Reduce your risk of heart disease, diabetes, and certain types of cancer.

 - Keep your blood pressure and cholesterol levels in a normal range.

 - Improve your mood and self-esteem.

 Health experts recommend that you get at least 150 minutes of moderate intensity exercise a week.
 That works out to about 30 minutes of fitness a day, five days a week.

-If you're doing more intense aerobic workouts -- such as running or taking spin classes -- you can get away with about 75 minutes of exercise a week.
+If you're doing more intense aerobic workouts -- such as running or taking indoor cycling classes -- you can get away with about 75 minutes of exercise a week.

 Try to vary your exercise routine.
 That way you won't lose interest or focus halfway through your workouts.
 You can even change exercises mid-routine, for example by doing interval training.
 Run or cycle for 30 seconds, alternated with 30 seconds to a minute of weight lifting.

 If you're having trouble staying motivated, get a workout buddy.
 A friend can help keep you on track, making sure that you exercise on most days of the week.
 Your exercise buddy will hold you accountable, so you can't bail out on your workouts.